 Same-sex marriage refers to a legally recognized marriage between two spouses of the same gender.
-Generally, same-sex spouses have the same rights and benefits as legally married opposite-sex couples, including tax relief, emergency medical decision-making power, access to domestic relations laws, spousal benefits (including workers' compensation,) inheritance rights and spousal testimonial privilege.
+Since the Supreme Court's decision in Obergefell, same-sex spouses have the same rights and benefits as legally married opposite-sex couples, including tax relief, emergency medical decision-making power, access to domestic relations laws, spousal benefits (including workers' compensation), inheritance rights, and spousal testimonial privilege.

 Defense of Marriage Act

 In 2013, the U.S. Supreme Court found key provisions of the Defense of Marriage Act (DOMA) unconstitutional.
 This means married gay and lesbian couples living in states that allow same-sex marriage are entitled to the same federal benefits and protections extended to married heterosexual couples.
-The Court did not invalidate state bans on same-sex marriage, but rather decided that the government must recognize state-sanctioned same-sex marriages.
-This has been a rapidly changing area of law with sharp differences among the states and federal government, and remains in flux.
+The Court did not, at the time, invalidate state bans on same-sex marriage, but rather decided that the government must recognize state-sanctioned same-sex marriages.

 Alternatives to Traditional Marriage

-Civil unions provide legal recognition to the couples' relationship and provides legal rights to the partners similar to those accorded to spouses in marriages.
+Civil unions provide legal recognition to the couples' relationship and provide legal rights to the partners similar to those accorded to spouses in marriages.

 Six states adopted civil unions available to both same-sex and opposite-sex couples including: